You can submit a help request online or give us a call at 217-244-1111. Help requests are checked

 Some wired connections in University Housing residence hall rooms use older technology that is much slower than wireless at around 5-7mbps on average.

 If you experience persistent slow connection speeds, please submit a help request and we can work with you to determine the cause.
-Comcast customers can submit a help request here.
+Comcast customers in apartments can submit a help request here.

 A connection is usually disabled due to violations of campus policies or other regulations (e.g. legal code).
 The most common reasons for a disabled connection are copyright infringement and connecting a wireless router.
 Other less common cases are malware and network abuse.

 In most cases, when a room connection is disabled, an explanatory email is sent to the student email account of each student living in the room.
 This email includes more information on how to proceed with your situation.
 If you believe that your room connection is disabled, and have not received an email, please submit a help request with details about when your connection stopped working, and if it applies to all computers that attempt to connect or just some computers.

 Staying safe on the internet is very important for our residents.
 We encourage your device meets certain requirements.
 We also recommend that all residents take an opportunity to review ways to protect their personal data.